azapy.Engines package¶

 Most common:

-If it is set to True, then it will print a message when the optimal portfolio degenerates to a single asset.
+If it is set to True, then it will print a computation messages.
 The default is False.

 If it is absent then the mktdata is considered to contain rates of return, with columns the asset symbols and indexed by the observation dates,